yufeizhao/yufeizhao.github.io/gtac/index.md

 Please include "18.225" in the subject line of your emails.

 **Office hours:**
-Instead of holding regular office hours, I will stay around after class to answer questions -- we may move to the common room or my office.
-I will also schedule ad-hoc office hours for each problem set.
+Instead of holding regular office hours, I will stay around after class to answer questions -- we may move to the math common room (2-290).
+I plan to also schedule ad-hoc office hours for each problem set.

 My policy is to not answer by email any math questions related to the class, due to time constraints and also that emails are not a great medium for such Q&As (ask them during office hours instead).
 Clarification questions (about homework or lectures) should be asked in the Piazza forum (link in Canvas), as they may benefit the rest of the class.

 ## Course description